Ray J: Technology companies

 In November 2017, Ray J co-founded a direct-to-consumer electronics brand called Raycon.
 Raycon sells wireless audio products such as earbuds and headphones.
 Ray J oversees brand and strategy.

 Personal life

 In August 2016, Ray J married Princess Love at Los Angeles' Cathedral of Saint Vibiana.
-The two star on VH1's Love & Hip Hop: Hollywood.
+The two starred on VH1's Love & Hip Hop: Hollywood.
 Their daughter, Melody Love, was born on May 22, 2018.
 Their son, Epik Ray, was born on January 7, 2020.
 In May 2020, Love filed for divorce.

 Politics

-He, alongside Kanye West, attended the premiere of conservative commentator Candace Owens's documentary The Greatest Lie Ever Sold, a film investigating Black Lives Matter financial controversy.
-Owens had been a longstanding supporter of Ray J's allegations against the Kardashians regarding him and Kim's sex tape.
+He, alongside Kanye West, attended the premiere of conservative commentator Candace Owens's documentary The Greatest Lie Ever Sold, a film investigating Black Lives Matter financial controversies.
+Owens had been a longstanding supporter of Ray J's allegations against the Kardashians regarding his and Kim's sex tape.

+In January 2022, Ray J visited Donald Trump at his Mar-A-Lago residence to discuss job creation.
+Ray J went on to say, "I've always admired and respected [Trump's] business acumen... job creation, encouraging small business development and how Information Technology plays an important role in the future of our economy."
+Despite not endorsing a candidate, Ray J has intimated his support for Trump.

 Legal issues

 On September 17, 2011, Fabolous tweeted about Ray J playing his song "One Wish" on a piano inside Floyd Mayweather Jr.'s house during a documentary on Mayweather and Victor Ortiz.
 Ray J confronted Fabolous in Las Vegas just before he was set to take stage at the Palms Casino and is alleged to have punched him in the face.
 He was arrested following the incident and in an interview with Power 105.1's The Breakfast Club, he explained why he took offense to Fabolous's tweets, stating that he played on the piano "every day" and referred to Mayweather as his "big brother" since the pair grew up together.
 Ray J demanded an on-air apology from Fabolous and threatened him, stating that he would "smack" him again.
 A number of celebrities were present during the incident, including 50 Cent, Mayweather and Kevin Hart.
 Three years later Ray J took full responsibility for the incident.
 He acknowledged that he had learned from the experience and felt terrible about it as well.
 According to Ray J, he went through a time of deep depression following the encounter, all the while trying to figure out what led him to act out the way he did and "how can I now grow and be better?"